kswada77/ImageNet/README.md

 * You can find link for downloading **development kit** in the middle of the page

-* Click the link, download the file, and unarchive the file  --> file name:  ILSVRC2014_devkit
+* Click the link, download and unarchive the file  --> file name:  ILSVRC2014_devkit

 ---